-|Victoria Bouloubasis is a food writer and journalist who grew up in a family-run restaurant environment.
-She moved to North Carolina at the age of seven and graduated with a B.A. in Journalism and a B.A. in Spanish from UNC-Chapel Hill.
-As a journalist, she has been a chief contributor to INDY Week since 2008 and has published in The Guardian, The American Prospect, Modern Farmer and The Local Palate.
-In 2014, she directed Un Buen Carnicero, a bilingual documentary by Vittles Films and Southern Foodways Alliance.
-Set at Carrboro’s Cliff’s Meat Market, the film explores the complex realities of immigrant life while celebrating America’s freedom and questioning its convenience.
+|Victoria Bouloubasis is a journalist and food writer who grew up slurping milkshakes at her grandpa’s aluminum-sided Greek diner.
+Her writing has appeared in Guernica, The Guardian, The American Prospect, Modern Farmer, Rodale News, The Local Palate and INDY Week.
+In 2014 Victoria directed Un Buen Carnicero, a bilingual documentary by Vittles Films and Southern Foodways Alliance.
+The film goes behind the courtesies of a North Carolina butcher’s counter to explore the complex realities of immigrant life, celebrating America’s freedom and questioning its convenience.
 It was selected for the 2015 PBS Online Film Festival and as the encore film of the 2015 NC Latin American Film Festival.
 She graduated from UNC with a B.A. in Journalism and a B.A. in Spanish.
 Prior to beginning the master’s program, she managed communications at the nonprofit Rural Advancement Foundation International-USA.
-Victoria in interested in and writes about the cultural symbolism and identity associated with food, sustainable agriculture, the fight for fair food access and farmworker rights.|
+Victoria writes about and studies the cultural symbolism and identity associated with food and food labor, sustainable agriculture, the fight for fair food access and workers’ rights.|

-|Claire Cusick is a writer, baker and storyteller.
+|Claire Cusick (2014) is a writer, baker and storyteller.
 She has been a newspaper writer and editor, and now works at UNC in Development Communications in the Office of University Development.
 She is interested primarily in storytelling, and since great stories happen when people are gathered around a table, she has become interested in food, culture and history.|

-|Rachel Kirby was born a Virginian and raised a North Carolinian, forever conflicted by these statehood identities.
+|Rachel Kirby (2014) was born a Virginian and raised a North Carolinian, forever conflicted by these statehood identities.
 She has a B.A. in Art History from the University of North Carolina, and her capstone project examined modes of remembering and forgetting in a post-Civil War portrait of prominent North Carolinian Paul C. Cameron.
 Before returning to UNC, Rachel worked for the Preservation Society of Charleston, South Carolina where she researched the stories of the city’s historic houses.
-She is interested in material culture and memory, and she hopes to use the objects of the South as tools for discovering a more diverse and holistic understanding of the region’s history and culture.
+She is interested in material culture and memory, and she enjoys using the objects of the South as tools for discovering more diverse and holistic understandings of the region’s history and culture.
 For her thesis, Rachel is exploring the way Duke Homestead State Historic Site and Tobacco Museum constructs and performs the historical narrative associated with their interpretive space.|

-|Shyra Peyton is a first-year masters student in folklore studies program.
-Her areas of interest are in public folklore, oral histories, and community preservation projects.
+|Shyra Peyton‘s (2014) areas of interest are in public folklore, oral histories, and community preservation projects.
 In addition to pursuing a folklore degree she is also seeking to obtain a graduate certificate in participatory research.
 Before coming to the folklore program Shyra worked both as a program and participant assistant for festival programs at the Smithsonian Institution Center for Folklife and Cultural Heritage.
 Prior to that she served as a Peace Corp volunteer in rural Nicaragua.
 Shyra aims to use her studies in the folklore program to raise the level of appreciation for the cultural diversity found within the African Diaspora.|

-|Sol Weiner, originally from Dallas, Texas, is passionate about exploring the intersections of landscape, foodways, and community organizing in the U.S. South.
+|Sol Weiner (2014), originally from Dallas, Texas, is passionate about exploring the intersections of landscape, foodways, and community organizing in the U.S. South.
 In 2014 he graduated from Guilford College with honors, earning a B.S. in Community and Justice Studies.
 While there he developed a collaborative relationship with the Rural Empowerment Association For Community Help in Warsaw, North Carolina, and worked with them to create a documentary, Swine Country: The Fight For Clean Air and Water in Duplin County, North Carolina.
 Other interests and passions include playing country and old-time music, taking day trips to barbecue joints, and re-watching The Wire over and over again.|